showandtell/ShowAndTell/README.md

 Show & Tell
 --------------------------------------------------------------------------------
 Multimedia Card Maker
-Primary use case is to quickly create voice over slide shows and flash cards.
+The primary use case is to quickly create voice over slide shows.
+I also plan to reuse much of the code to make Anki flashcards.

 Features
 --------